All Episodes

 His father was a British subject born in Kenya.

-Uh uh, he will be the first son of a British subject to become president uh since the early days of the Republic.
+So for all this talk about the change you can believe in, he will be the first son of a British subject to become president since the early days of the Republic.

-I don't know what that uh I don't know quite what that means.
+I don't know quite what that means.

 You're live on the EIB network.

-Buenos días, Mark.
+Buenos dias, Mark.

 Great.

-They have taught me so much that I'm 40 now, and every day I strive to learn.
+They have taught me so much that I'm 40 now.

-And you're absolutely right, though, that what is will happen when they get rid of the SATs is they will lower the standards.
+And you're absolutely right, though, that what will happen when they get rid of the SATs is they will lower the standards.

 They will mean a mass lowering of standards.